 Resilience is the capacity of our critical infrastructures - and the critical infrastructure system that they collectively make up - to absorb a shock, recover from disruptions, adapt to changing conditions, and retain essentially the same level of function as before.

-Resilience is not just the physical characteristics of the asset - it also requires organisations to have the right kind of leadership and culture, networks and relationships, and organisational processes in place before an event, so that they can adapt, recover, and thrive afterwards.
+Resilience is not just the physical characteristics of the asset organisational processes in place before an event, so that leadership and culture, networks and relationships, and - it also requires organisations to have the right kind of they can adapt, recover, and thrive afterwards.